puppetlabs-toy-chest/mcollective-zeromq-connector/README.md

 In many configurations you'll want to run a middleware server to allow things to connect together - there's a quick hacky one - `bin/middleware`.
-In the future that might want to become its own project, and maybe in something lower level than ruby, but for now it spends most of the time in `zeromq_proxy` which is over in libzmq anyhow.
+In the future that might want to become its own project, and maybe in something lower level than ruby for the perfomance.

 # Configuration